stereotype441/language/resources/type-system/inference.md

-Expression type inference of a symbol literal `#s` (where `s` may be an identifier, a sequence of identifiers separated by `.`, an operator, or `void`) produces a compilation artifact with static type `Symbol`, whose runtime behavior is to complete with a value that is an instance of `Symbol`, representing the tokens in `s`.
+Expression type inference of a symbol literal `#s` (where `s` may be an identifier, a sequence of identifiers separated by `.`, an operator, or `void`) produces an expression artifact with static type `Symbol`, whose runtime behavior is to complete with a value that is an instance of `Symbol`, representing the tokens in `s`.